Types of Segment Data Fields

 Platforms that Do Not Accept Raw Fields

-The following platforms cannot accept raw fields, so raw fields can often only be distributed these platforms by creating derived segments from them in Connect.
+The following platforms cannot accept raw fields, so raw fields can often only be distributed to these platforms by creating derived segments from them in Connect.
 If you try to distribute a raw field to one of these platforms, the delivery will fail.

 For more information on raw fields, see "Raw Field".